wmhass/trackedimages/README.md

 ## Attention

-This project uses `Panoramio` API, which is a servic descontinued in 2016, so the requests will not work.
+This project uses `Panoramio` API, which is a service discontinued in 2016, so the requests will not work.

 ## About